-When a breast exam or mammogram indicates something suspicious, doctors refer patients for a procedure called a biopsy.
-During this procedure, a small sample of cells or tissue from the affected area is collected using surgery, needles, or other techniques.
-After the sample is removed, it is sent to a pathology lab for testing.
+When a breast exam or mammogram points to something suspicious, doctors refer patients for a biopsy.
+During this procedure, a small sample of cells or tissue from the suspicious area is collected using surgery, needles, or other techniques.
+After the sample is removed, it is sent to a lab for testing.

 First, ask your doctor for a referral to a breast cancer specialist, or call hospitals or medical centers that treat breast cancer.
-The National Cancer Institute has designated some centers as providing state-of-the-art, up-to-date cancer treatment.
-A list of these centers can be obtained by contacting the Cancer Information Service at 1-800-422-6237.
+The National Cancer Institute has labeled some centers as providing state-of-the-art, up-to-date cancer treatment.
+You can get a list of these centers by calling the Cancer Information Service at 1-800-422-6237.
 Get the names of several doctors and hospitals that offer the newest, most effective treatments and have the most experience in treating breast cancer.

-When seeking a second opinion, you'll want the doctor to make sure the initial diagnosis is based on expert pathology at an institution experienced in identifying different types of cancers and disease stages.
+When getting a second opinion, you'll want the doctor to make sure the initial diagnosis is based on expert review at an institution experienced in identifying different types of cancers and disease stages.

 When you have cancer, getting the right treatment the first time is very important.
-You'll want to ask the second opinion doctor to evaluate the treatment planned for you to ensure it is the latest therapy with the best chance of effectively treating the type of cancer you have.
+You'll want to ask the second-opinion doctor to evaluate the treatment planned for you to ensure it's the latest therapy with the best chance of treating the type of cancer you have.

-Here are some questions to consider when seeking a second opinion for breast cancer:
+Consider these questions when seeking a second opinion for breast cancer.

-Are the physicians who treat and diagnose breast cancer board-certified?
+Are the doctors who treat and diagnose breast cancer board-certified?

 Is the hospital accredited by the Joint Committee on Accreditation of Healthcare Organizations and the American College of Surgery?